dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 ## Client-side log scopes

 The developer tools console logger doesn't support [log scopes](xref:fundamentals/logging/index#log-scopes).
 However, a [custom logger](#client-side-custom-logger-provider) can support log scopes.
-For an unsupported example that you can further develop to suit your needs, see the `BlazorWebAssemblyScopesLogger` sample app in the [`dotnet/blazor-samples` GitHub repository](https://github.com/dotnet/blazor-samples).
+For an unsupported example that you can further develop to suit your needs, see the `BlazorWebAssemblyScopesLogger` sample app in the [Blazor samples GitHub repository](https://github.com/dotnet/blazor-samples).

 The sample app uses standard ASP.NET Core <xref:Microsoft.Extensions.Logging.LoggerExtensions.BeginScope%2A> logging syntax to indicate scopes for logged messages.
 The `Logger` service in the following example is an `ILogger<CustomLoggerExample>`, which is injected into the app's `CustomLoggerExample` component (`CustomLoggerExample.razor`).